newrelic/newrelic-kubernetes-operator/README.md

         region:       "US"
         type:         "email"
         links:
-          # Policy links can be by NR PolicyID, NR PolicyName OR K8s AlertPolicy object reference
+          # Policy links can be by NR PolicyID, NR PolicyName AND/OR K8s AlertPolicy object reference
           policy_ids:
             - 1
           policy_names: